bigheadG/mmWave/HAM/python/README.md

 This repository contains the Batman Kit- HAM mmWave Sensor SDK.
 The sample code below consists of instruction for using the mmWave lib.
 This mmWave-HAM Python Program will work with High Accuracy Measurement (HAM) based mmWave Batman Kit solution.
-This App works with Raspberry Pi 3 , Pi 2 and Jetson Nano The High Accuracy Measurement (HAM) based Batman Kit is for measuring object distance from the mmWave Sensor Module with the range of 30cm ~ 3meters(about 1~10 feet) with millimeter resolution.
+This App works with Raspberry Pi 3 , Pi 2, Jetson Nano, windows/linux PC or MAC The High Accuracy Measurement (HAM) based Batman Kit is for measuring object distance from the mmWave Sensor Module with the range of 30cm ~ 3meters(about 1~10 feet) with millimeter resolution.